devlinb/react-native-simple-survey/README.md

 Navigation to leave or close out SimpleSurvey should go here.

-Note that Info questions are automatically removed from the returned array, only questions that have non-null answers will be returned.
+Info questions are automatically removed from the returned array, only questions that have non-null answers will be returned.
+Questions with an assigned ```defaultValue``` in the JSON that the user has only *viewed* will also be returned.

 ### onQuestionAnswered
 Called after the user activates the ````renderNext```` component.